EOxServer/eoxserver/docs/sphinx/en/rfc/rfc1.rst

 The further specification of the proposed architecture is subdivided into several sections and separate RFCs.
-This RFC 1 contains a high-level description of the different architectural layers and of EOxServer instances:
+This RFC 1 contains a description of the different architectural layers and of EOxServer
+instances:

 * :ref:`rfc1_core`
 * :ref:`rfc1_svc_lyr`